Shear flow of frictional spheroids: Comparison between elongated and flattened particles: Particle circulation and diffusive behaviour

 \section{Particle circulation and diffusive behaviour}

 The diffusion coefficient is extracted from the mean squared displacement using the Einstein relation, $D_{k} = \mathrm{lim}_{t \to \infty} \langle k^2 \rangle / 2t $, with $k = y, z$, and numerically estimated via least-square fitting.
 As shown in Figure \ref{fig:diffusion}, for frictionless particles, the diffusion coefficient exhibits a slightly decreasing trend with the inertial number, while for frictional cases, it remains nearly constant.
 Unlike previous studies \cite{kharel2017vortices, rognon2021shear, athani2024unifying}, our data do not follow the expected scaling $D_{yy}\sim \dot{\gamma} d^2 I^{-1/2}$, likely due to finite size effects, where approximately 15 particles span the domain in the $y-$direction, constraining vortex formation to the system size.
 Even in the case of frictionless spheres, the best-fit power law decay is around $D_{yy}\sim \dot{\gamma} d^2 I^{-1/8}$.
-Another intriguing avenue to explore is whether the observed reduction is a distinctive feature of 3D systems—analogous to vortex stretching in Newtonian fluids, which occurs exclusively in three dimensions.
+It is likely that the observed reduction is a distinctive feature of 3D systems—analogous to vortex stretching in Newtonian fluids, which occurs exclusively in three dimensions \cite{oyamaAvalancheInterpretationPowerLaw2019}.

-Despite some noise in the data, elongated and flat particles generally exhibit lower diffusion compared to spheres in all cases except for the highly collisional-frictional regime.
+Despite some noise in the data, elongated and flat particles generally exhibit lower diffusion compared to spheres in all cases except for the highly frictional rolling regime.
 In most cases, the shear-induced alignment of elongated particles creates a cage-like structure that restricts their mobility, thereby reducing diffusion \cite{cai2021diffusion}.
 Interestingly, oblate particles exhibit greater diffusion in the vorticity direction ($z$) compared to prolate ones, suggesting a weaker caging effect along this axis.